pimterry/server-components-static/README.md

   This can be a relative or absolute URL, and is used to calculate resource paths for `getUrl()` later on.

-  It's set to /components by default, and results in paths like:
+  It's set to /components by default, and results in URLs like:
   `/components/component-name/style.css`

 * `serverComponentsStatic.getUrl(componentName, filePath)`